NATO chief doesn't see Karzai signing security pact

 The NATO-led force currently has around 57,000 soldiers in Afghanistan, two-thirds of them from the United States.
 Troop numbers are expected to fall to 8,000-12,000 after 2014.

-Rasmussen has said a complete foreign military withdrawal from Afghanistan could also jeopardise foreign military aid needed to finance the 350,000-strong Afghan security forces as well as development aid.
+Rasmussen has said a complete foreign military withdrawal from Afghanistan could also jeopardize foreign military aid needed to finance the 350,000-strong Afghan security forces as well as development aid.

 The foreign aid totals about $8 billion a year.